Research & Creative Fellowships

 Applications for summer programs are expected to open in January 2026.

 The Brackenridge Summer Fellowship supports undergraduate students conducting an independent research or creative project under the guidance of a Pitt-affiliated research mentor.
-The Brackenridge Fellowships are open to Pitt undergraduates from any major, field, or campus.
+The Brackenridge Fellowships are open to FHC students from any major or field.
 Applicants may propose any form of research, scholarship, or creative work that is appropriate to the project’s discipline.

 Applicants to the Brackenridge may elect to be considered for these special awards that are jointly administered by FHC and the sponsoring program.